-At its Worldwide Developers Conference (WWDC), Apple announced it will begin shipping Macs with its own custom Apple Silicon processors instead of Intel chips, something that was confirmed at the company’s “One More Thing” event in November.
+At its Worldwide Developers Conference (WWDC) in 2020, Apple announced it would begin shipping Macs with its own custom Apple Silicon processors instead of Intel chips, something that was confirmed at the company’s “One More Thing” event in November.
 These chips are based on ARM designs, something Apple already uses in its iPhones and iPads.

-According to Apple, moving away from Intel is about creating the next era of products.
-In its iPad and iPhone chips over the years, Apple claims its developed the most energy-efficient chips in the world that consume less power while also providing better performance.
-It wants to apply this efficiency, along with its other advanced features, to a new “family of Mac SoCs” (system on a chip) in these new products.
+According to Apple, moving away from Intel was about creating the next era of products.
+In its iPad and iPhone chips over the years, Apple claims it has developed the most energy-efficient chips in the world, that consume less power while also providing better performance.
+It wants to apply this efficiency, along with other advanced features, to a new “family of Mac SoCs” (system on a chip) in these new products.

 Beyond what was shared at WWDC, we suspect one of the main thrusts for Apple changing its processor supplier lies with its dissatisfaction with Intel.
 The rate of innovation and improvement at Intel appears to have slowed in recent years, likely prompting Apple to look elsewhere for a solution.
 That line of thought was backed up by former Intel engineer François Piednoël, who claimed that the quality assurance of the company’s Skylake chips was “abnormally bad,” creating a tipping point that convinced Apple to end its partnership with Intel.

 The second major contributor is control.
 Apple could simply have switched to AMD for its processors (and this has been rumored in the past), but this would still leave it with the problem of relying on a third-party supplier whose objectives may not match Apple’s.
 By bringing the processor designs in-house, Apple can coordinate its hardware and software teams, ensuring each takes advantage of the features in the other.